 Students must wait 24 hours between exam attempts and are permitted no more than five attempts in an 11-month period (including practice exams).

 The test is highly reliable, and a student's score is unlikely to change between subsequent testing sessions unless action is taken through using the learning modules in the OSU Math Placement Exam, participation in tutoring sessions or participation in some other type of math refresher activity.
-Students can access learning modules on the math placement website.
+Students can access learning modules by logging back into the OSU math placement exam system.
+An option to access the learning modules will be available..